Ultralight dark matter detection with trapped-ion interferometry: Dark Matter Signals

-\textbf{Dark Matter Signals}.
+.
 Various dark matter models can generate small magnetic fields that are potentially detectable with the trapped-ion interferometer technique.
 The two of particular interest in the mass range to which the technique is most sensitive are kinetically-mixed dark photons and axion-like particles.